tmpfs/rlx/lib/rlx.md

 Commands for operating on multiple documents.

+You may `${cmd_push_long}` an arbitrary directory of json documents as a bulk database operation but first it is recommended you inspect the output of the `${cmd_ls_long}` command to verify the document collation is as desired.

+If no subcommand is specified an error is reported.

 #### Commands

 * `ls: ls`: List file system documents.
-* `push: push`: Push a directory of JSON documents.
+* `push: push`: Push a directory of documents.

 #### Options

-* `-l, --long`: Long listing, include file contents.
+* `-l, --long`: Long listing (include documents).

 #### Layout